Granulomatosis with Polyangiitis: A Persistent Risk Factor in Recurrent VTE

 These results show that VTE is a recurrent disease in GPA patients, more so during the first three years after the first event, and that perhaps we should consider GPA as a persistent risk factor for VTE rather than a transient risk that fades during disease remission.

 Our study is the first to address the rate of VTE recurrence in patients with GPA, and our results emphasize the need for prospective studies evaluating duration of anticoagulation, risk stratification for VTE recurrence, and safety of anticoagulation after first VTE in patients with GPA.
 It is our hope that as we continue to study these patients and learn more about risk factors for recurrence of VTE, risk stratification tools can be designed to shift the management of VTE in GPA to an evidence-based approach.

+Dr. Nevares completed her fellowship in the Department of Rheumatic and Immunologic Diseases.
 Dr. Villa-Forte is staff in the Center for Vasculitis Care and Research.